Overview of the TREC 2025 RAGTIME Track: The Assessment of Runs

 \subsection{Phase 3: Citation Assessment}

-The purpose of this phase is to determine whether each generated report sentence is supported by the document that is cited as providing support for the sentence.
-This phase has not yet been completed.
+\eugene{ The purpose of this phase is to determine whether each generated report sentence is supported by the document that is cited as providing support for the sentence.
+Each report sentence and cited document pair is grouped by the document and split by the language in order to be assigned to the assessors with the corresponding language expertise.
+We primarily assign pairs of a topic here to the same assessors in Phase 1, but not always because of assessors' availability and their annotation pace. }

-This phase will also link additional documents to nugget questions and add additional valid answers to nugget questions based on the source material.
-This phase has not yet been completed.